conradakunga/Blog/_posts/2026-06-09-using-aliases-to-improve-command-line-experience.md

 source ~/.zshrc
 ```

-Now if I run `ls`, this is the result:
+Now, if I run `ls`, this is the result:

 ![lsAlias](../images/2026/06/lsAlias.png)